alvaroyurrita/Crestron-Fonts/README.md

 * Make them rotate
 * Spin Them
 * Stack Them Together to make new ones!

-Inspect the demo.html, and the sytle.css for extra styles to help you make the icons show here.

 ## How to install: ##